 Executive compensation can be a tricky area for the board of a nonprofit organization.
-As we’ve discussed previously, the recommended process for determining the appropriate compensation package for an executive of a nonprofit organization is to conduct a review of what similarly-sized organizations, in the same geographic area, offer their executives (of comparable level).
+As we’ve discussed previously, the recommended process for determining the appropriate compensation package for an executive of a nonprofit organization involves conducting a review of what similarly-sized organizations, in the same geographic area, offer their executives (of comparable level).
+This is an integral part of the Rebuttable Presumption of Reasonableness procedures designed in part to safeguard a charity from paying more than a fair and reasonable amount to an executive.
 But many boards may be wondering where and how to find the data necessary to conduct a proper and sufficient compensation comparison.
 Here are some tips that will assist a board in finding appropriate comparability data.

 What Data is Sufficient?